grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 Several external projects are providing tools to arrange the way Faust source code is generated or used, in different languages.

 ### C++ tools
-Using and adapting the `dsp/UI/audio` model in a more sophisticated way.
+Using and adapting the `dsp/UI/audio` model in a more sophisticated way, or integrating Faust generated C++ classes in others frameworks (like JUCE).

 #### [faust2hpp](https://github.com/resonantdsp/faust2hpp)